 Download a copy of the G2 Guinea Grass factsheet here.

-G2, a tetraploid Guinea grass, is a new Megathyrsus maximus type.
+G2 is a new Megathyrsus maximus typetetraploid Guinea grass.
 Discovered in Australia, this strongly perennial variety exhibits superior growth characteristics including increased production, persistence and greater forage quality over commercial Guinea grass varieties.
 This new Guinea grass is a medium to short variety with long narrow leaves, distinctly different from the tall, broad leaved Guinea grass varieties currently sold.
 G2 demonstrates exceptional recovery after grazing or cutting.
 This variety has been used successfully for making hay and silage.
 Later flowering than other commercial Guinea grass types provides G2 the ability to maintain feed quality longer and out yield similar varieties in the market place.

 Erect, tussocky perennial that forms clumps.
 G2 Guinea grass is a short-medium Guinea grass type.
 The variety has a deep and extensive root system that can find water at depth.
 Annual dry matter yields are similar to the giant types but higher in cool season growing conditions.

 Complements Leucaena very well.
 Excellent option for high input, intensive grazing or hay cutting.

 G2 is well suited to tropical, sub-tropical and warm temperate coastal regions.
 This variety performs best on deep, fertile, moist soils and will tolerate varying soil types provided they are well drained.
 Will not tolerate waterlogging, salinity or very acidic soils.
 G2 can tolerate frosts well with plants recovering during the onset of warmer conditions.
 Tolerant of shade, G2 is an ideal option for under tree lines, provided soil fertility is maintained.
 G2 exhibits early season growth coming out of winter with exceptional ‘bounce back’.

 Marginal Dryland: 4−6Kg/Ha